National Aquaculture Funding Opportunities

 Since 1966, Sea Grant has invested in the development of sustainable marine and Great Lakes aquaculture to help coastal communities maintain a safe and sustainable local seafood supply.
 The National Sea Grant College Program is continuing to invest in aquaculture focuses in 2020 by building upon the foundation laid by recent investments and continuing to draw on the aquaculture expertise contained within the broader Sea Grant network.

-All interested parties are strongly encouraged to contact Sam Lake, Fellowship and Research Program Coordinator at firstname.lastname@example.org prior to the Letter of Intent deadline.
+Eligible applicants are United States institutions of higher education; other nonprofits; commercial organizations; state, local, and tribal governments.
+An informational webinar will be held in November, date to be announced.
+All interested parties are strongly encouraged to contact Sam Lake, Fellowship and Research Program Coordinator at email@example.com prior to the Letter of Intent deadline.
 Virginia Sea Grant may have capacity that can be leveraged to strengthen proposals including potential connections to Sea Grant aquaculture extension staff, education and outreach capacity, coastal communities stakeholders, and other relevant end-users.

 Addressing Economic and Market Needs of the U.S. Aquaculture Industry

 Sea Grant anticipates approximately $5,000,000 will be available for research projects and programs that will significantly advance the understanding of the economics of aquaculture businesses in the U.S. and address gaps regarding important market information.
 The overall goal is to advance business management towards development of a sustainable marine and Great Lakes aquaculture industry.
 Successful proposals will address geographic and/or topical needs and will fully integrate research, extension, and education.